ljm1400/cs326-final-Dalet/docs/final.md

 - Front end creation of a post.
 - Incorporated passport.js into server for user authentication.
 - Incorporated minicrypt for hashing passwords.
-- Implemented user login and registration, myPost rendering, adding comments and ratings and post deletion routes between backend and database
+- Implemented user login and registration, myPost rendering, adding comments and ratings and post deletion routes between backend and database.
+- Added updated routes and API endpoints to final.md.

 ##### William: